 - To realize the yield potential for canola, target a population of between 50-80 healthy surviving plants per square metre (five to eight plants per square foot).

-- Yield potential and yield predictability are typically reduced when plant population drops below 30-40 plants per square metre (three to four plants per square foot).
+- Note that yield potential and yield predictability are typically reduced when plant population drops below 30-40 plants per square metre (three to four plants per square foot).

 Canola is often called a flexible or plastic crop because individual plants can adjust the number and size of branches and pods they produce in response to available moisture, light and nutrients.
 Therefore, canola naturally compensates for variations in plant population over relatively wide ranges with very little effect on final yield 1,2.